 Do migraines usually take a multi-pronged approach to fix?

 Yes, and having a consistent strategy is the best approach.
 Those with migraine should pay close attention to their lifestyle and any modifications.
 I recommend those with migraine get plenty of sleep (at least 8 hours is best), go to bed and wake up at the same time, don’t get dehydrated, don’t skip meals, reduce stress, minimize alcohol consumption, exercise regularly (at least 20 minutes on 5 or more days per week), and be sure to have your medications handy – one for nausea if you get nauseated with your headaches, a NSAID like ibuprofen or naproxen if you can tolerate them, and a triptan like sumatriptan if you can tolerate it as well.
 Keeping track of your headaches with a headache diary or tracker is also very important as it can help you identify patterns and triggers.

 Do people who experience migraines have a greater risk of other types of health issues?
 Do they have less risk of other health issues?

-If you experience migraine and want to find a birth control method that is safe for you and might even improve your migraines, the medical team at Nurx can help.
+Nurx now provides migraine treatment — answer questions about your health and submit a few short videos and our specially trained medical team will prescribe migraine medication (if appropriate) and we’ll deliver it to your door.
+If you experience migraine and want to find a birth control method that is safe for you and might even improve your migraines, we can help with that too.